alephium/www/src/content/news/gate-io-ama-with-alephium-67b50d179d72/index.md

 > _We see our miners, mining pools and mining community increasing & improving every day.
 We see the need for our chain in this new multichain world.
 We see the need for DeFi on UTXO, we see the need for scaling, and we are the best positioned on those.
 So yes, we are confident, and hard at work!_

 > _Not only do we take into account community feedback, we actively solicit it, and act on it!
 Every day!
 We have a community rewards program to reward feedback, help and good ideas.
-See it here :_ <a href="/news/post/introducing-community-rewards-f4638bbf14bf"  rel="noopener nofollow ugc"><em>https://medium.com/@alephium/introducing-community-rewards-f4638bbf14bf</em></a>
+See it here :_ [https://medium.com/@alephium/introducing-community-rewards-f4638bbf14bf](/news/post/introducing-community-rewards-f4638bbf14bf)

 **Q: Ok Good**